Discover our Journey History

 When the stewardship of Clairault passed from the Lewis family to the Martin family, a new phase of development led to the spectacular Caves Road entrance, the introduction of low-intervention, biological farming practices, and an upgrade of the winemaking and the restaurant facilities.

 When Clairault became a part of the Streicker portfolio in 2012, the enhancements to the property continued.
-Significant vineyard management changes were made to improve the quality of the fruit, climate controlled warehouse space was added, and the restaurant was redesigned as a café with a more contemporary farm-to-table menu.
+Significant vineyard management changes were made to improve the quality of the fruit, climate controlled warehouse space was added, and the restaurant was redesigned as a vineyard kitchen with a more contemporary farm-to-table menu.